MasoniteFramework/docs/controllers.md

 ## Defining a Controller Method

-Controller methods are very similar to function based views in a Django application except this is .
-Our controller methods should look like:
+Controller methods are very similar to function based views in a Django application except this is just a normal class method.
+Our controller methods at a minimum should look like:

 ```python
 def show(self):